mcantelon/node-mingy/README.md

 `look <prop>` would mean the parser input `look mailbox` or `look demon` would both trigger the command (with the command's "prop" argument being set, respectively, to `mailbox` and `demon`).

+Mingy includes a shell handler that lets you quickly use your commands interactively, either locally via a command line or remotely, via telnet.

+For command line applications, the use of the "optimist" module works well.

 I'll be fleshing this documentation out soon, but in the meantime check out the samples in the examples directory.